 - BA - Logan Campus

-The BS in biological science (composite teaching) is available through USU’s Regional Campuses and Distance Education program.
+The BS in biological science (composite teaching) is available through USU’s Regional Campuses.

 Students who graduate in biological science (composite teaching) are qualified to teach biological science in middle schools and high schools.

 Additionally, students who do not wish to pursue teaching upon graduation have enough biology education to pursue the same types of careers as a student graduating with a bachelor’s in biology, which include the following:

 - Pharmaceutical sales representative